Epic Hot Tubs | Outdoor Products Store

 Another common risk associated with hot tubs is the risk of slipping and falling.
 Tracking water outside of the hot tub can cause the surrounding area to become slippery.
 Make sure you have steps to assist with getting into and out of your hot tub.
 Some people may find it helpful to also have a handrail, this can be especially useful for older adults.
 Ensure you have proper drainage around the hot tub to lessen the risk of water pooling and creating a danger.
 Also, keep towels close by to minimize the amount of water dripping around the tub when you get out.

 If slips and falls are a large concern, make sure to find a hot tub that offers the safest features.
-Many Dimension One hot tubs feature a textured, no slip bottom that provides a tactile sensation.
+Many hot tubs feature a textured, no slip bottom that provides a tactile sensation.
 This not only feels good on the feet, but provides an additional level of safety.

 Hot Tub Safety When Entertaining